Aashritha014/dbms-notes/dbms-notes/docs/dbms.md

 Welcome to  **Database Management Systems (DBMS) notes**
-This site is organized into 5 units with detailed topics and explanations.
+This page is organized into 5 units with detailed topics and explanations.
 Explore each unit below.

 ---